Product

 This printer is a no-brainer for small to large print farms due to its value-for-money ratio.
 The enclosure still allows you to print with lots of filament types, and I would always choose the P1S over the P1P.

 If you’re just starting out and are on a budget, take a look at the A1 or A1 Mini.
 These printers outperform other bed slinger competitors and deliver great value at a low price.
-Both are beginner-friendly and print at top quality, as they are Bambu Lab’s latest models.
+Both are beginner-friendly and still print at top quality.

 If you don’t need the extra print volume the A1 provides, I would always recommend the A1 Mini.
-Its lower mass results in higher print speeds, better quality, and lower power consumption.
+Its lower mass results in slightly higher print speeds + better quality, and lower power consumption.

 This can also be a great addition to your print farm if you produce lots of smaller items.